-Learning within the clinical arena is an important and compulsory part of the course.
-All students have to successfully complete a minimum of 1000 hours of practice education during the programme.
+Learning in practice-based settings is a critical and compulsory part of the programme.
+All students have to successfully complete a minimum of 1000 hours of practice-based education during the programme.

-You will be seconded to a range of diverse and exciting placements, where you will gain a variety of experiences with a wide range of client groups, under the guidance of skilled clinicians.
+You will be allocated to a range of diverse and exciting placements, where you will gain a variety of experiences with a wide range of client groups, under the guidance of skilled clinicians.

 Placements vary as to the experience offered; you may work within the hospital environment, in community-based environments such as clinics or schools, and within the independent and voluntary sectors.
 You may experience a variety of working practices including extended hours and seven-day working.

 In the summer period/holidays between Years 3 and 4, you will complete an elective placement.
 Students arrange these placements themselves (with support) and often travel to different countries, providing a unique opportunity to experience healthcare in an unfamiliar setting.
 Elective placements also provide an opportunity for students to gain experience in a specialist clinical area of particular interest.

 Please note, there may be expenses incurred with travel and/or accommodation on practice-based education placements.

 You will have access to a comprehensive support system to help you make the transition to Higher Education.

 - Personal tutors - You will be assigned your own personal tutor who will get to know you as you progress through your studies.
 They will provide academic support and advice to enable you to make the most of your time here at Birmingham.